 Using a Card Template in a flow

-From the sidebar, click on the Cards menu item to pull up a list of all available Card Templates, as well as the Blank Card.
+From the builder toolbar at the top of the page, click on the Cards tab to pull up a list of all available Card Templates, as well as the Blank Card.

-Card template can also be found via searching
+Card templates can also be found by typing in keywords via the builder toolbar search.

-To use, simply drag a template in from the sidebar to place it on to your canvas.
+To use, simply drag a template in from the builder toolbar to place it on to your canvas, or click it to add it to the center of your canvas.

 Card Templates will be added to your flow exactly as they were saved by the author.
 You can, however, make any changes to that card.
 When you do so, you will see that the template tag at the top of the card, will say Edited.